aantron/bisect_ppx/README.md

     ```

     This returns binary coverage data in a `string option`, which you should
-    upload or otherwise get out of the browser, and write into an `.out` file
+    upload or otherwise get out of the browser, and write into an `.coverage`
-    yourself.
+    file yourself.

 4. Build in development with `BISECT_ENABLE=yes`, run tests, and generate the
 [coverage report][bsb-report] in `_coverage/index.html`: